ADD-Faun/rpsTest/README.md

 ### Media

 - The photos used for the choices were taken by me.
-- The image used for mystery in game-area were taken from open source site xxxxx
+- The image used for mystery in game-area were taken from open source site [pexel] (https://www.pexels.com/photo/question-mark-on-chalk-board-356079/)

-**Anything more?**

-Yes!
-We'd strongly encourage you to look at the source code of the `uptime.sh` file so that you know what it's doing.
-As future software developers, it will be great practice to see how these shell scripts work.

----

-Happy coding!